siliconcompiler/zerosoc/README.md

 ZeroSoC's floorplan is defined in [`floorplan.py`](floorplan.py) using SiliconCompiler's Python-based floorplanning API.
-You can find a step-by-step tutorial describing how to write this floorplan from scratch here [TODO: insert link].
+You can find a step-by-step tutorial describing how to write this floorplan from scratch [here][tutorial].

 ## FPGA